What factors matter most to employees at work in 2022?

 I was fast to respond: "That would be often!"
 I guess I wanted to be polite, but also, I believe in exchange.
 My manager at the time did not like what I said.
 She said: "I thought we had hired a self-dependent person."
 This is nothing you would hear anywhere in the Big 5 today!
 If you try to play all on your own, you will quickly sacrifice all of the above, as well as your team's trust.
 In a remote setting, this means proactive communication, clear goals, frequent off-sites, and a great deal of openness to hear and support others.

 "Opportunity to help a company implement their vision to build something cool."

 This is what we found!
-Are you surprised or not at all?
-After all the four criteria follow Maslow's hierarchy of needs by the book.
-I am happy to hear form you and hope you can use our finding in your hiring process or organizational transformation.
+Are you surprised, or not at all?
+After all, those four criteria follow Maslow's hierarchy of needs by the book.
+I am happy to hear from you and hope you can use our findings in your hiring process or organizational transformation.